ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part06.md

 </div>
 <p></p>

-- Don't forget to add a dns record for the Localstack domain name you used
+- Don't forget to add a DNS record for the Localstack domain name you used
 - If everything went well you should be able to curl the Localstack endpoint with the domain name that you chose for example mine is `https://localstack.pangarabbit.com`
 - Open our terminal and use curl to test the Localstack endpoint
 - You don't need the `:4566` port at the end of the url as Traefik takes care of that when we created the `IngressRoute`